 MCS is an initiative to discover and highlight photographers pioneering mobile photography.
-It’s a series of interviews and collaborations that highlights the potential of smartphones and the innovation of the people using them to push the envelope of tradition photography.
+It’s a series of interviews and collaborations that highlight the potential of smartphones and the innovation of the people using them to push the envelope of traditional photography.

 The goal is to inspire new photographers to think outside the box – to create with the tools you have available.
 Secondarily, we want to dispel the notion that smartphones aren’t comparable to conventional cameras.
 The artists featured are our evidence.

 Without further ado, meet Vojta.

 The Mobile Creator Series: Interview with @thelensking8

 Name: Vojta Havlis

 Location / Homebase: Czech Republic

 Favorite Gear: iPhone + 18mm Moment Wide-Angle lens

 His style is broody – lots of dark tones brought to life by the sun’s rays.
 But his work isn’t dark at all; on the contrary, there is a certain life to it.